 - The album cover itself has been copied by countless other punk and rock bands.

 - The song "Now I Wanna Sniff Some Glue" inspired the punk fanzine "Sniffin' Glue".

 - Single Stanza Song: "Now I Wanna Sniff Some Glue".

 - Stock Sound Effects: A real chainsaw is heard at the start of "Chainsaw".

 - Teenage Death Songs: "53rd & 3rd" in which a male prostitute murders one of his clients "to prove he's no sissy".

 - Those Wacky Nazis:

 - "Blitzkrieg Bop" which references the "Blitzkrieg" ("Flash war") tactic in which the Nazis conquered Western Europe in 1940.

 - "Today Your Love, Tomorrow the World", which uses the lyrics "I'm a Nazi schatze, y'know I fight for the fatherland."
-The lyrics were originally going to repeatedly state "I'm a Nazi, baby" until the president of the record label told the band to change them.
+The lyrics were originally going to repeatedly state "I'm a Nazi, baby" until the president of Sire Records told the band to change them.

 - Three Chords and the Truth: All songs.